IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * `make deploy` -- deploys all of the operator's resources to the cluster
 * `make undeploy` -- deletes all of the operator's deployed resources from the cluster

-These make commands in the SDK greatly simplify implementing an operator.
+These commands in the SDK greatly simplify implementing an operator.

 ### Operator Lifecycle Manager

 The SDK also enables you to install the [Operator Lifecycle Manager](https://olm.operatorframework.io/) (OLM) using the `operator-sdk olm install` command.
-OLM is a set of cluster resources that manage the lifecycle of an operator.
+The OLM is a set of cluster resources that manage the lifecycle of an operator.
 Once installed, you can get the status of the OLM using `operator-sdk olm status`, which verifies whether the SDK can successfully communicate with the OLM components in the cluster.

 ### Terminology